Hacker0x01/fluent_logger_rails/README.md

 # Fluent Logger Rails

 This is a library that wraps the [fluent-logger gem](https://github.com/fluent/fluent-logger-ruby) and provides easy integration with your Rails application.
-This includes log formatters that support [Rails tagged logging](https://api.rubyonrails.org/classes/ActiveSupport/TaggedLogging.html) for JSON format that can be sent to Fluentd (or really any other logging backend).
+This includes a log formatter that supports [Rails tagged logging](https://api.rubyonrails.org/classes/ActiveSupport/TaggedLogging.html) so your output JSON format that can be sent to Fluentd (or really any other logging backend).

 # Installation